Drama is a form of literature acted out by performers. Performers work with the playwright, director, and set and lighting designers to stage a show.

 Tragedy is a form of drama based on human suffering that invokes an accompanying catharsis or pleasure in audiences.

 Tragedy begins in ancient Greece, of course, and the first great tragedies were staged as part of a huge festival known as the City Dionysia.
-Because audiences were so vast, actors wore masks which symbolised their particular character.
+Because audiences were so vast, actors wore masks that symbolized their particular character.

 Some Examples of Tragedies are: